-TriWest Continues to Assist with VA Transition to CCN in Regions 1 and 2
+TriWest Assisting VA with Transition to CCN in

 What Does this Transition Mean?

-The Department of Veterans Affairs (VA) is shifting from the Patient-Centered Community Care (PC3) program to the Community Care Network (CCN) across the country, as sites in Region 3 join sites from Regions 1 and 2 transition on a rolling schedule.
+The Department of Veterans Affairs (VA) continues its transition of the Patient-Centered Community Care (PC3) program to the Community Care Network (CCN) across the country, as sites in Region 3 join sites from Regions 1 and 2 in this conversion on a rolling schedule.

-These additional Region 2 sites are transitioning from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Dec 10:
+These Region 3 sites are transitioning from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Jan 7:

 During this time, TriWest will continue to manage its network throughout the entire nation to support Veteran care coordination until CCN is fully implemented.
 TriWest will assist VA for a 30-day period for each VA Medical Center (VAMC) as Optum takes over responsibility according to the VAMC CCN rollout schedule.